1 December 2023

-Taking financial advice also ensures you are protected if things go wrong, as you’ll be able to use the available complaints and compensation schemes.
+Speaking to a regulated financial advisor ensures you are protected if things go wrong, as you’ll be able to use the available complaints and compensation schemes.

-Advising on defined benefit pension transfers is a specialist area, whether that be taking early retirement, ill-health retirement or normal retirement.
+Advising on defined benefit pension schemes is a specialist area, whether that be taking early retirement, ill-health retirement or normal retirement.
 Advisers must meet the qualification requirements set by the FCA.
-This means advice on this area will not be cheap.
+This means support in this area may not be cheap.
 Such charges vary, depending on factors like:

 As well as informing you on the pros and cons of transferring your pension, you can expect your adviser to: